pzeleznjak/ekv-store/README.md

     - **Key** - Key of the Encrypted Key-Value record to rename
     - **NewKey** - New key of the Encrypted Key-Value record

+- Inputs - None
+- Outputs - Boolean - Flag which indicates whether the operation was successful

+### Test-EKVPassword
+Checks whether the provided password is the master password of the provided Encrypted Key-Value store and returns true if successful or false otherwise.

+- Parameters
+    - **Name** - Name of the Encrypted Key-Value store to access
+    - **Password** - Master Password of the Encrypted Key-Value store to test
+- Inputs - None
+- Outputs - Boolean - Flag which indicates whether the provided password is the master password of the provided EKV store.

 ### Typical usage

 ```ps1